 Red Lentil Coconut Curry

 How do you prefer your curry?
-Chunky, smooth, both?
+Chunky, smooth, or both?
 In this red lentil coconut curry, we have the best of both worlds.
-You can really make it your own by adding hearty foods, such as potatoes, zucchini, carrots, etc. or keep it simple and sustain from added any veggies for a smoother texture.
+You can really make it your own by adding hearty foods, such as potatoes, zucchini, carrots, etc., or keep it simple and sustainable from adding any veggies for a smoother texture.

 This recipe is full of all those Indian spices and made with one of the most versatile foods… lentils!